 As I said above, we spent time each day going over the material in this unit.
 Some things were new and challenging for my kids.
 As with most of our units, I’m sure we’ll have to return to this material again in a couple of years!

 This Physical and Chemical Properties of Matter Unit was mainly for my older two kids who are currently 10 and 13, Grades 6 and 8.
-This packet is 50+ pages.
+This packet has been updated and is now 100 pages.

 The cost of the Physical and Chemical Properties of Matter Packet is $6.99.